 7. Lazy people

-Laziness is a highly contagious disorder.
-When you’re surrounded by people who have it, sooner or later it will catch up to you.
+Laziness is a highly contagious condition.
+When you’re surrounded by people who are lazy, sooner or later it will catch up with you.